The Oncotype DX Breast Recurrence Score® test has been developed for patients with early-stage HR+, HER2- breast cancer to:

 Access to the test in Canada

 The Oncotype DX test has been available in Canada since the end of 2007, and, to date, over 50,000 Canadian women have benefited from testing.
 In all Canadian provinces (British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, Nova Scotia, PEI, New Brunswick and Newfoundland), the test is publicly funded for patients with early stage node negative breast cancer.
-The test is also publicly funded for patients with node positive breast cancer (1-3 nodes) in British Columbia, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, PEI and Newfoundland.
+The test is also publicly funded for patients with node positive breast cancer (1-3 nodes) in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, PEI and Newfoundland.
 Individual patients also have the option of paying for the test themselves if there is no coverage in their province, or if they do not meet pre-specified provincial eligibility criteria.

 The Oncotype DX test is the only multigene assay that is both predictive of chemotherapy treatment effect and prognostic of disease outcome5–13